 Get off the beaten track on board an all-terrain forest segway – Go Ape’s epic forest adventure with a down-to-earth twist.
 It’s a totally unique way to tackle our trails.
 Min age 10yrs and min weight 7 Stone.
 For more information and to book visit Go Ape Forest Segway.

 From fungi walks to willow basket making there is loads to join in with this year in Sherwood Pines.If you are thinking about holding any kind of organised group event on Forestry Commission Land you need to contact us so we can ensure you have a safe and successful event...

-Toddle around the Mushroom Village, zoom along the Boardwalk, climb on the Insect and the Spider or hideout at Robin Hood’s Retreat.
+Toddle around the Mushroom Village, climb on the Insect and the Spider or hideout at Robin Hood’s Retreat.
 There’s something for every age and ability.

 Not forgetting of course, the huge natural playground created by the trees and landscape for den building and exploration!

 Love to ride your horse in the woods?
 Well come along to Sherwood Pines and make the most of largest forest open to the public in the East Midlands.

 Bushcraft, traditional woodland skills and team building activities in Sherwood Pines.